-To keep IT infrastructure up to date, operational and secure, enterprises today must manage a perfect balance of IT economics, application performance and security controls.
-Businesses can thrive only if they are truly agile, leverage highly automated infrastructure, and incorporate real-time data analytics when making critical-business decisions.
+To keep IT infrastructure up-to-date, operational and secure, enterprises today must manage a perfect balance of IT economics, application performance and security controls.
+In this Thought Leadership, we consider how businesses can thrive only if they are truly agile, leverage highly automated infrastructure, and incorporate real-time data analytics when making critical-business decisions.

 For these reasons we see many organisations choosing a path to drive a ’cloud first’ strategy and in particular the use of one or more public clouds, known as ‘multi-cloud’.